Japan · tool

 Annual events worth timing your trip around

-One of Kyoto's three great festivals, with a grand procession.
+One of Kyoto's three great festivals, featuring a Heian period court procession.

 Insider timing tips